Questions arise after teen's death was initially linked to coronavirus in California - KTVZ

 “When a kid comes in respiratory distress, stabilize him and call ambulance, don’t ask for insurance,” Parris fumed.
 He said he’s not aware of any health issues the teen may have had.

 The teen was tested for coronavirus at a hospital and when the results came out, his parents were also told they were infected with the virus, but had not been tested, the mayor said.
-It’s unclear how long it took for the results to come out.
+It’s unclear how long it took to get the results.

 In a statement Tuesday night, the Los Angeles County Department of Public Health said it’s looking into the case further.
 “Though early tests indicated a positive result for Covid-19, the case is complex and there may be an alternate explanation for this fatality.
 Patient privacy prevents our offering further details at this time,” it said in a statement.